dev-mb/Dev-MB/README.md

 ![](https://hit.yhype.me/github/profile?user_id=50833616)
 ### Hi 👋

-👀&nbsp;&nbsp; Application developer.
-With experience in PHP, TypeScript, ...
+👨‍💻&nbsp;&nbsp; Developer.
+With experience in PHP, TypeScript and more ...

 🐼&nbsp;&nbsp; Project Assistant by <a href="https://panda-network.de">Panda-Network.de</a>